Schizophrenia Treatment in Pune

 The cause of schizophrenia is still unclear.
 Some theories about the cause of this disease include genetics (heredity), biology (the imbalance in the brain’s chemistry); and/or possible viral infections and immune disorders.

 Genetics (Heredity).
 Scientists recognize that the disorder tends to run in families and that a person inherits a tendency to develop the disease.
-Schizophrenia may also be triggered by environmental events, such as viral infections or highly stressful situations or a combination of both.
+Schizophrenia may also be triggered by environmental events, such as viral infections or highly stressful situations, or a combination of both.
 Similar to some other genetically-related illnesses, schizophrenia appears when the body undergoes hormonal and physical changes, like those that occur during puberty in the teen and young adult years.

 Chemistry.
 Genetics help to determine how the brain uses certain chemicals.
 People with schizophrenia have a chemical imbalance of brain chemicals (serotonin and dopamine) which are neurotransmitters.
 These neurotransmitters allow nerve cells in the brain to send messages to each other.
-The imbalance of these chemicals affects the way a person’s brain reacts to stimuli–which explains why a person with schizophrenia may be overwhelmed by sensory information (loud music or bright lights) which other people can easily handle.
-This problem in processing different sounds, sights, smells and tastes can also lead to hallucinations or delusions.
+The imbalance of these chemicals affects the way a person’s brain reacts to stimuli–which explains why a person with schizophrenia may be overwhelmed by sensory information (loud music or bright lights) that other people can easily handle.
+This problem in processing different sounds, sights, smells, and tastes can also lead to hallucinations or delusions.